 - “I'm not a suede fan, but I do think the collages you made are gorgeous!”

-- “I'm vegan and don't wear animals, but I appreciate the care you took in finding size-inclusive options.”
+- “I'm vegan and don't wear animals, but I appreciate your care in finding size-inclusive options.”

 - “I don't wear suede and leather but I found this cute dress that is a similar color and style and made from cotton [link].”